Challenger Energy Group (LON:CEG) Trading 7.4% Higher – Time to Buy?

-Shares of Challenger Energy Group PLC (LON:CEG – Get Free Report) were up 7.4% during mid-day trading on Wednesday .
-The company traded as high as GBX 13.50 and last traded at GBX 13.
-Approximately 2,492,772 shares were traded during mid-day trading, an increase of 288% from the average daily volume of 642,823 shares.
+Challenger Energy Group PLC (LON:CEG – Get Free Report)’s stock price traded up 7.4% on Wednesday .
+The stock traded as high as GBX 13.50 and last traded at GBX 13.
+2,492,772 shares changed hands during trading, an increase of 288% from the average session volume of 642,823 shares.
 The stock had previously closed at GBX 12.10.

-Separately, Shore Capital restated a “no recommendation” rating on shares of Challenger Energy Group in a research report on Tuesday, September 9th.
+Separately, Shore Capital reissued a “no recommendation” rating on shares of Challenger Energy Group in a report on Tuesday, September 9th.

 Challenger Energy focuses on high impact, globally material assets.
 Its flagship assets are in Uruguay, a new global exploration hotspot, where they have assets with multiple billion-barrel prospects.
 The Company holds two high impact offshore exploration licences (AREA OFF-1 and AREA OFF-3), totalling 19,000km2 (gross), making it one of the largest acreage holder offshore Uruguay, and is the only junior with a position in this exciting new exploration province.